 Exchange Traded.
-The Shares trade on the New York Stock Exchange or the NYSE, providing investors with an efficient means to buy, sell, or sell short in order to implement a variety of investment strategies.
+The Shares trade on NYSE Arca, Inc. or NYSE Arca, providing investors with an efficient means to buy, sell, or sell short in order to implement a variety of investment strategies.
 The Shares are eligible for margin accounts.
+The Shares are also listed on the Singapore Exchange Securities Trading Limited, the Mexican Stock Exchange (Bolsa Mexicana de Valores), the Tokyo Stock Exchange and the Stock Exchange of Hong Kong.